SedaxMx/Samp-Server/README.md

 # Samp-Server
 _This is a repository of my gamemode of the server for SAMP that I am developing.
-Simply put all these files inside the blank base folder of the samp server 📖. <br>
+Simply put all these files inside the blank base folder of the samp server 📖._

 ## Starting 🚀